 The administrator or executor must file the lawsuit directly in civil court.
 Under Massachusetts law, all damages an executor recovers in a wrongful death claim go to the deceased’s estate.
 In addition, the administrator of the estate may file the wrongful death lawsuit if a criminal case involving the deceased person’s death is happening at the same time.

 Wrongful death occurs when another party’s negligence, carelessness, or reckless behavior caused a person’s death.
-Wrongful death lawsuits intend to recover compensatory damages for the loved ones of the deceased person, covering costs such as mental anguish and funeral expenses.
+Lawsuits for wrongful death intend to recover compensatory damages for the loved ones of the deceased person, covering costs such as mental anguish and funeral expenses.
 Wrongful death lawsuits also intend to hold the responsible parties accountable for their actions.

 These civil suits are not the same as criminal charges – an executor or administrator can file wrongful death claims in civil court, not criminal court.
 This individual can file a wrongful death lawsuit even if a criminal case is occurring at the same time.
 The deceased’s attorney does not need to prove that the at-fault party intended to harm the deceased when the accident occurred.
 Courts award monetary compensation in wrongful death claims, not criminal sentences.